Boolean263/EventGhost-TaskMonitorPlus/README.md

 ## Usage

-You should **remove** Task Monitor from your Autostart list, if it's there, **before** installing Task Monitor Plus.
+You should **remove** the Task Monitor plugin (which ships with EventGhost) from your Autostart list, if it's there, **before** installing Task Monitor Plus.
 Don't just disable Task Monitor, because it may still interfere with Task Monitor Plus as long as it's installed.

 You can install this plugin and activate it like any other.
 If you've used the standard Task Monitor plugin, the behaviour is identical,